Graduation Day Excitement

 Read the transcript if needed

 “Today was graduation day, and the whole school was buzzing with excitement.
-Families filled the gymnasium, cameras flashed, and music played.
+Families filled the auditorium, cameras flashed, and music played.
 When my name was called, I walked across the stage to get my diploma.
-My friends whispered that the ceremony was a piece of cake, meaning it was easier than they expected.
-Later, we gathered to celebrate, share photos, and catch up on our summer plans.
+My friends whispered that the ceremony was a piece of cake.
+Later, we gathered at a friends house to celebrate, share photos, and catch up on our summer plans.
 It felt like the perfect ending to years of hard work.”

 How would you use the following expressions?